Note: I’ll be updating this as I make changes to my system and as the X-Plane ecosystem evolves. Updated 20 Nov. 2018.

 - For even more quality stuff, get some payware.

-- Make your own!
+- Make your own airports!
 The free WorldEditor (WED to X-Plane folks) program is easy to learn and it’s fun to make your own airport scenery.
 There are plenty of how-tos on the Web to get you started.

 - Read this primer on scenery ordering so things layer in the correct sequence in your sim after you’ve added your new goodies.

 - Get some airplanes.
-The big makers (like Carenado) make airplanes for X-Plane, but be careful as most haven’t been given the green light for 11 as yet.
-The good news is that x-Plane 11 ships with several great default aircraft, including jets, gliders, a C 172 and two twins.
-They all fly great, and I’ve been very happy with the default Cessna (there’s even a version with floats).
+The big makers (like Carenado) make airplanes for X-Plane, and they look and work great.
+The good news is that X-Plane 11 ships with several great default aircraft, including jets, gliders, a C-172 (which is excellent) and two twins.
 The community has also made hundreds of others which you can find at X-Plane.org, and about everyone I’ve asked says the Airfoil Labs C172 SP is the most accurate GA airplane available for flight sim, anywhere, on any platform (including A2A’s 172).
-It’s not XP-11 ready yet so I’ve not gotten it, but I will.
+Another option for study-level GA aircraft are the SimCoder’s Reality Expansion Packs, which I’ve found worth every penny, and the Zibo 737, which is free.

 - Spend time at X-Plane.org.
 It’s a great resource, and the X-Plane community is extremely welcoming, friendly, and charitable.
 It’s a great group and a great way to learn.